ccollicutt/swiftacular/README.md

 # OpenStack Swift Havana and Ansible

-This repository will create a virtualized OpenStack Swift cluster using Vagrant, VirtualBox, Ansible, and the OpenStack Havana release.
+This repository will create a virtualized OpenStack Swift cluster using Vagrant, VirtualBox, Ansible, and the OpenStack Havana release for Ubuntu 12.04.

 ## tl;dr